yiisoft/widget/README.md

 }
 ```

-To get the string "My first widget." in the view, just call the `widget()` method, inside which the
+To get the string "My first widget." in the view, call the `widget()` method.
+Inside which the
 `Yiisoft\Widget\WidgetFactory` will create an instance of the `MyWidget`, and when converting the object
 to a string, the declared `run()` method will be called.